-Taking a sip from her single handle cup, Tessa questioned.
-"Did she like it?"
+Having taken a sip from her single-handle cup, Tessa queried, "Did she like it?"

-"She was incited by it so much that now she wants to become a warrior."
+"Iona was incited by it so much, she wants to become a warrior now."
 Darnelle answered.

 "Glaphyra doesn't think kindly of the idea."
-Darnelle told her, in advance of grinning.
+Darnelle averred to her in advance of grinning.
 "You missed out on a vigorous training session, Lieutenant.
-So, how are your feelings on instructing the class?"
+How are your feelings on instructing the class?"

 Darnelle chuckled.
-"If you always felt that way, why did you volunteer your services?"
+"If you've always felt that way, why did you volunteer your services?"

-A widen smile formed on her lips.
-"I got the chance to meet the Conqueror's hand-maiden and let me tell you.
-She is incredible."
+A widened smile formed on her lips.
+"I got the chance to meet the Conqueror's Handmaiden, and let me tell you, she is incredible."

-"Before the Conqueror won the Battle of Corinth and conquered it, Ri use to stay with me and my family sporadically when the Chancellor was on progress with our Lord."
-Darnelle smiled knowingly.
-"Ri is quite the storyteller isn't she.
+"Before the Conqueror fought in the Battle of Corinth and won it, Ri use to stay with me and my family sporadically when the Chancellor was on progress with our Lord."
+Smiling knowingly, Darnelle queried, "Ri is quite the storyteller, isn't she?
 She use to tell them to Iona when-"

 "Yeah, Ri's truly talented."
 Tessa interrupted.
-"But, I'm not speaking about that.
+"But I'm not speaking about that.
 I am talking of her beauty.
-She is also somewhat flirtatious."
+She is somewhat flirtatious, too."

-Tessa was getting irritated at Darnelle's laughter.
-"I can ascertain when someone is being a flirt, or not.
-Mark my words, General, I am going to be the first to fuck-"
+Tessa started getting irritated at Darnelle's laughter.
+"I can ascertain when someone is being a flirt or not.
+Mark my words, General.
+If she's truly a maiden, I am going to be the first to fuck-"

 "Lieutenant!"
-Darnelle slammed his tankard onto the table hard, his amusement vanishing.
+Darnelle slammed his tankard onto the table, his amusement vanishing.
 "Ri is a friend of my family, especially my daughter.
 Don't disrespect her, or you'll find yourself demoted and cleaning stalls for the rest of your life."

-Tessa was sternly castigated, making her realize the bounds she had overstep.
+Tessa was sternly castigated, making her realize the bounds she had overstepped.
 "My sincere apologies, General.
-I do fancy, Ri, but I will never say anything lewd about her again."
+I do fancy Ri, but I will never say anything lewd about her again."

 "Apology accepted, Lieutenant Tessa.
-I'll chuck it up as drunken talk.
-As long as you can refrain from being that outspoken again, let us finish our drinks and be merry." he said drowning his ale and saying.
-"Another."
+I'll chuck it up as drunken talk as long as you can refrain from being that outspoken again.
+Let us finish our drinks and be merry."
+He asserted, drowning his ale and saying, "Another."

 "Tessa, she is a friend of my family also."
 Darnelle joked.

-She had a late breakfast and was grateful that the Prince of the Realm had not came to her room this morning.
-Ri was still upset with him for betraying her trust and wasn't ready to see him.
-With her foot ware on she walked over to her closet and was looking at the turquoise dress that she wore yesterday, hanging inside.
+She had a late breakfast, and was grateful that the Prince of the Realm had not come to her room during the morning.
+Ri remained agitated with Lyceus for betraying her trust and wasn't ready to see him.
+Her foot ware on, she walked over to her closet, looking at the turquoise dress she wore yesterday that was hanging inside.

-It was wrinkled below the waist after being hiked up her legs doing the ride with the Conqueror to Minerva's temple.
+It was wrinkled below the waist after being hiked up her legs during the ride with the Conqueror to Minerva's temple.
 The pilgrimage was bumpy at points, causing Ri's hands to rise and incidentally graze her Lord's chest.
-The same thing took place when she first rode with the blue eyed ruler to the temple when she was younger, before her Lord conquered Corinth and wasn't yet known as the Lord Conqueror of the Realm.
+A similar incident took place when she first rode with the blue-eyed ruler to the temple when she was younger, before her Lord conquered Corinth and wasn't yet known as the Conqueror of the Realm.

-"Hold on, Ri, we're almost there." the taller lady said while holding me.
+"Hold on Ri, we're almost there."
+The taller lady says, while holding me.

-I am too frighten to say any words and I do not want her to hear the quiver in my voice.
-I nod against her chest, which feels soft and comfy to the back of my head, but with the big scary horse moving so fast, it makes my head bump on something hard directly in the center of her breast, I think.
+I am too frighten to say any words, and I do not want her to hear the quiver in my voice.
+I nod in front of her chest, which feels soft and comfy on the back of my head, but with the big scary horse moving so fast, it makes my head bump something hard directly in the center on her breasts.

-I wish the jerky ride would be over soon, cause I don't like this horse we are riding on.
-He's the reason of my fear, but I want be brave for my savior.
-I haven't seen her in so long since she left for a castle somewhere in Corinth.
-I have fun with Meleager, who calls me niece and Lyceus, but when they leave, I stay with another family.
+I wish the jerky ride would be over soon, 'cause I don't like this horse we are riding on.
+He's the reason of my fear, but I want to be brave for my savior.
+I haven't seen her since she left for a castle somewhere in Corinth.
+I have fun with Meleager, who calls me his niece, and Lyceus, though he avoids me lately.
+When they leave, I stay with another family.
 They are nice to me and I love telling stories to their young daughter, Iona.
-She really likes them too.
-Still, I miss the raven haired woman I'm with right now.
+She really likes them, too.
+Nonetheless, I miss the raven-haired woman I'm with right now.

-I have no idea where we are going, nor do I care as we travel past homes, taverns and people.
-I'm just happy she decided to take me with her, because being with her brings me comfort.
-Finally the horse comes to a halt.
+I have no idea where we are going, nor do I care whilst we travel past homes, taverns, and people on this evening.
+I'm just happy she decided to take me with her because being with her brings me comfort.

-She began to stroke the mane of the scary four legged beast.
+She begins to stroke the mane of the scary, four-legged beast.
 "We will be right back, Nightmare.
-Don't wander away, okay boy?"
+Don't wander away.
+Okay, boy?"

 He emits a loud neigh and it freaks me out.

-"Do as you told." she finish, before tuning to me.
+"Do what you're told."
+She finish, turning to me.
 "Are you ready, Ri?"